HANICA-DEA/spotitube/README.md

   "length"  :123445}
 ```

-The property `length` should be in seconds.
+The property `length` should be in seconds and represents the total length of all playlists.
 The client will convert this to hh:mm:ss.

 ##### Delete a Playlist